AnikaCT/NZSP/README.md

 #pos = position of label; 1 under, 2 left, 3 top and 4 right
 text(allt$V3, allt$V4, labels = substring(names$ID, 4, 6), cex = 0.8, pos = 1)
 ```
+PCA process repeated using only samples from the Hauraki Gulf, for fine-scale structure analysis, as well as based on DNA sexing results, rather than location.
 ## FastStructure
 Conduct [fastStructure](https://github.com/rajanil/fastStructure) analysis on UNEAK and Stacks BED files produced by Plink filtering
 ```